Fans and dehumidifier drying a wet wooden subfloor after water damage in a residential room

 • Maintain consistent airflow throughout drying

-Airflow should remain active continuously until moisture readings reach safe levels.
+Airflow should remain active continuously until moisture readings return close to normal for the subfloor material.

 Step 5 — Use Dehumidifiers to Remove Moisture From the Air